| | | | | | | | | |

 • Chickpeas form the basis of Middle Eastern falafel.
 You must use dried chickpeas, not canned chickpeas!
 Tinned/canned chickpeas will produce a horrid paste-y texture, whereas dried chickpeas have a perfect tender and nutty interior with a crisp outer layer.

-• Wild garlic mixed with the other ingredients adds bright green vibrancy to the vegan falafel in color and flavor.
+• Wild garlic mixed with the other ingredients adds bright green vibrancy to the vegan falafel in colour and flavour.

 • Chickpea flour acts as a binder, helping these falafels to stick together.
 The wild garlic adds extra moisture, requiring slightly more binder than usual.

-• Dried spices such as coriander and cumin add earthiness to complement the chickpeas, while red chili supplies just a touch of heat.
+• Dried spices such as coriander and cumin add earthiness to complement the chickpeas, while red chilli supplies just a touch of heat.

 • Onion is an allium, like wild garlic, but has a milder pungent bite.